10 Best Comic Book Movies of All Time

 1. Oldboy

 Absolutely no surprises here.
 ‘Oldboy’ is the only masterpiece on this list.
 Adapted from the Japanese manga of the same name by Korean director Park-chan Wook, ‘Oldboy’ is one of those rare movies that are better than their source material.
 ‘Oldboy’ goes skinny dipping in the gory and shocking waters of the darkest subjects ever put in a graphic novel, relishing its lust for horror with outspoken style.
-‘Oldboy’ was to Asia what Chinatown was to the western world, the birth of neo-noir and since then Korean cinema is going through a period of renaissance.
+‘Oldboy’ was to Asia what Chinatown was to the Western world, the birth of neo-noir, and since then, Korean cinema has been going through a period of renaissance.
 Choi Min-sik who plays the tragic titular character Oh Dae-su, gave a riveting performance which can only be matched by the likes of Daniel Day-Lewis or the late Hoffman.

 Read More: Best Action Movies of All Time